nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `edit_elderly INDEX [n/NAME] [ic/NRIC] [p/PHONE] [e/EMAIL] [a/ADDRESS] [bd/BIRTH_DATE] [re/REGION] [r/RISK_LEVEL] [t/TAG]… [dr/AVAILABLE_DATE_START, AVAILABLE_DATE_END]…`

-* Edits the elderly at the specified `INDEX`.
-The index refers to the index number shown in the displayed elderly list.
-The index **must be a positive integer** 1, 2, 3, …​
+* Edits the elderly at the specified `INDEX` in the displayed elderly list.
 * Any combination of the optional fields is possible but **at least one** optional field must be specified.
 * Existing values will be updated to the input values.
 * When editing fields allowing multiple inputs, the existing contents of the field will be removed. i.e. editing of tags or available dates will overwrite previous ones and are not cumulative.